13rac1/openapi-wled/tasks.md

 - [ ] Spell check and grammar review of documentation
 - [ ] Verify all links and references work
 - [ ] Final validation report creation

----

-**Estimated Completion**: This represents approximately 40-50 hours of focused work to achieve full schema-implementation parity.

-**Priority Order**: Phase 1 (missing endpoints) should be completed first as these represent the largest gaps in API coverage.
-Phase 3 (configuration validation) is also high priority due to the field name mismatches discovered.